 - What's your name?

+- What are your pronouns?

 - What are you studying?

 - What's a recent piece of media (book, movie, TV show, etc.) you enjoyed?

 Code of Conduct

 Be kind, have fun

 We value the involvement of everyone in the community.
 We are committed to creating a friendly and respectful place for learning, teaching, and contributing.